JoshuaColeman/FastestFibonacci/README.md

 The Iterative implementation is the most viable so far.

-I reccomend reviewing the unit tests to see the practical limits for values that I complete in this lifetime for the different implementations
+I reccomend reviewing the unit tests to see the practical limits for values that will complete in this lifetime for the different implementations